Opportunities in Spice Industry: India has always prioritized its spice export trade on turmeric, black pepper, and Indian chilies.

 The How-To-Guide:

-- Use the increasing celery cultivators to setup the base facilities in Punjab and Himachal Pradesh.
+With the rising number of celery cultivators, the base facilities can be easily established in Punjab and Himachal Pradesh.

-- Target and make high quality domestic production of celery oil to take the place of imported oils.
+Focus on and ensure high quality domestic production of celery oil to reduce imports of oils.

 What Makes This Spice Attractive:

-- The demand of gourmet food, nutraceutical blends, and herbal teas is increasing.
+There is an increasing demand of gourmet food, nutraceutical blends, and herbal teas.

-- Export demand for organic dried herbs and essential oils is increasing.
+There is an increase in the export demand for organic dried herbs and essential oils.

 What is the required Setup:

-- Use the MSME schemes for funding and APEDA to promote export for organic certification and entry to the market.
+Sourcing of funds from the MSME schemes while APEDA can be utilized for organic certification and exports promotion, and for entry into the market.

 Read More: Manufacturing Business Opportunities in Indian Kitchen Spices